solventrix/Honeur-Setup/RunETLWurzburg/README.md

 7. The ETL log file will be available in the `qa` folder.

 Please review the log files to confirm that no patient-level information was written out before sharing them.

+# How to export treatment counts for Würzburg

+## Execution steps (Mac/Linux)
+1. Open a terminal window
+2. Download the export script:
+   * `
+     curl -L https://raw.githubusercontent.com/solventrix/Honeur-Setup/master/RunETLWurzburg/export-treatment-counts.sh --output export-treatment-counts.sh && chmod +x export-treatment-counts.sh
+     `
+3. Execute the `export-treatment-counts.sh` script by running `./export-treatment-counts.sh` from inside the directory where the script is located.
+4. The script will request for:
+   * the path to the folder that contains the source data files
+5. The script will export treatment data counts and show the output of the code
+7. The result files will be available in the `output` folder.

+Please review the result files to confirm that no patient-level information was written out before sharing them.